 Why does this paragraph change?
 Because you should be querying a specific agent for personal reasons, remember?

-- It describes the word count, genre, and title of your book, which should appeal to their manuscript wish list.
+- Describe the word count, genre, and title of your book, which should appeal to their manuscript wish list.

-- It makes a personal connection, identifying why you want them as your agent, and why you think your book is a good fit for their list.
+- Identify why you want them as your agent, and why you think your book is a good fit for their list.

 Let's look at an example of how to do this.

-One of the books I’m really excited about reading right now is Nancy Johnson’s debut The Kindest Lie.
-It’s a timely book that explores the issue of systemic racism in America, and could be described as Smart Book Club Fiction, Black & African American Women’s Fiction, or Women’s Domestic Life Fiction.
+One of my favorite books in 2021 is Nancy Johnson's The Kindest Lie.
+It's a timely book that explores the issue of systemic racism in America, and could be described as Smart Book Club Fiction.

-To make a connection with Danielle, I could research the kind of titles Danielle likes to represent by visiting one of the ways suggested in the dream agent section above.
+Now let's pretend I have a book that is similar to Nancy's, and I want make a connection with Danielle.
+I research the books Danielle likes to represent by visiting one of the ways suggested in the dream agent section above.

 And if I thought my (hypothetical) book fit into this category, like The Kindest Lie does, this would be a phenomenal point to make in that first paragraph.